 From early in the seventeenth century Dresden has been one of the most important operatic centres north of the Alps.
 Performing in the magnificent 19th-century theatre designed by Gottfried Semper, the modern company has built upon the long-standing tradition of high standards of musicianship and visually exciting (if not avant-garde) productions to ensure a consistently high standard of performance.

 Meissen, Dresden.
 Drive downstream to Meissen, ancient capital of Dukes of Saxony and location of the discovery of hard-paste porcelain.
 The largely 15th-century hilltop castle overlooking the Elbe, the Albrechtsburg, is one of the first to be more residential than defensive, and within the complex is a fine Gothic cathedral.
 Visit the world famous porcelain manufactory.
-Evening performance at the Semperoper: The Nutcracker (Tchaikovsky).

 Morning visit of the Residenzschloss to see the wonderful Green Vault and its contents, one of the world’s finest princely treasuries, once again displayed in their original venue.
 Free afternoon.